tyrelh/personal-site-nextjs/posts/what-is-devops.md

 * __Writing code can be automated with new tools like [GitHub Copilot](https://copilot.github.com/).__ Copilot is a machine learning tool that has learned how to write code in many popular languages.
 While it can't directly replace a human developer yet, it can greatly speed up the process of writing code from scratch.
 * __Reviewing, unit-testing, and merging code can be automated with tools like GitHub and [GitHub Actions](https://github.com/features/actions).__ There is still a bit of human touch needed in the review process to ensure features are truly meeting the business needs of the brief, but reviewing security and dependencies for example can be greatly sped up with the help of automation tools.
 Running tests can be automated with a variety of CI tools.
 Merging code and resolving merge conflicts has become downright trivial with tools like git and GitHub.
 * __Deploying code to infrastructure can be automated with a variety of CD tools.__ I've been mainly interested in GitHub Actions and automating deployments to AWS.
 But I'm now also interested in learning more about AWS CDK (cloud development kit).
 [This blog post from GitHub](https://github.blog/2021-01-25-improving-how-we-deploy-github/) has been quite influential in my current thinking about automated deployments.
-* __App stats and error monitoring can be automated with tools like Sentry, Datadog, and NewRelic.__
+* __App stats and error monitoring can be automated with tools like Sentry, Datadog, and NewRelic.__ Those stats can be viewed through there respective dashboards or made more accessible through things like Slack bots.

 ## Not Only Software Development